tldr-pages/tldr/pages/common/exercism.md

 > Download and solve problems from the command-line.
 > More information: <https://exercism.org/docs/using/solving-exercises/working-locally>.

-- Configure application token and preferred workspace for Exercism:
+- Configure the application token and the preferred workspace for Exercism:

 `exercism configure --token={{your-application-token}} --workspace={{/path/to/preferred/workspace}}`